State Department Probing Possible ‘Sonic Attack’ In China Similar To Cuba, Cautions U.S. Citizens

 A health alert from the State Department explained that the employee in question “reported subtle and vague, but abnormal, sensations of sound and pressure.”
 The official, who encountered these symptoms from late 2017 through April 2018, has returned to the U.S. for a medical evaluation.
 The U.S. Embassy in Beijing learned last week that the official was diagnosed with a mild traumatic brain injury, the Washington Post detailed.

-The State Department also advised U.S. citizens in China, staffers or otherwise, who is experiencing any similar, unusual phenomena to switch locations rather than trying to do any detective work to find the source of the weird sounds or noises.
+The State Department also advised U.S. citizens in China, staffers or otherwise, who are experiencing any similar, unusual phenomena to switch locations rather than trying to do any detective work to find the source of the weird sounds or noises.
 Anyone suffering any related symptoms should consult a doctor, the notice added.
 That notwithstanding, apparently no other similar cases have emerged in China, at least so far.

 “The U.S. last year decided to withdraw a large number of embassy staff from the country after diplomats stationed there complained of symptoms like hearing loss, dizziness, tinnitus, visual difficulties, headaches and fatigue,” the Post recalled about the circumstances in Cuba.